 dRSS = -53.5 dBm

-Keep this calculation in mind, as we will compare it with what SEAMCAT calculates in the following sections.
+Keep this calculation in mind, as it will be compared with what SEAMCAT calculates in the following sections.

 Export/import your system to library

-When you have completed setting your system you can export it to the library, so that the next time you need to study the same system you can reuse it by importing it from your library.
-That will save you time.
+When setting the system iscomplete, it is possible to export it to the library, so it can be reused in a future point of time..